Francis Dobbs: Views

 Richard Popkin compared Dobbs's religious views to those of Nathaniel Brassey Halhed; and contradicted the interpretation that his reading of the Book of Genesis was pre-Adamite or in line with Serpent Seed.
 A comment on Dobbs's View was in the Spirit of the English Magazines in 1821.
 It placed some names in a gathering of 30 people he mentioned there in Hoxton, with the bookseller J. Dennis and other Behmenists and followers of William Law.
 The group included John Bell "the Life Guardsman", a Wesleyan who had predicted the end of the world for 1757.
 (The description may mean though the renegade Methodist George Bell.)
 John Dennis published the New Jerusalem Magazine, and collected alchemical and mystical books; he (or his father of the same name) had a house in Hoxton Square, and was in business with James Lackington in the period 1778 to 1780.

 Family

 Dobbs married Jane Stewart in 1773, and they had at least seven children.
-She was the daughter of Alexander Stewart of Ballintoy; and Dobbs moved onto Stewart property at Acton, County Armagh to manage it.thepeerage.com, Francis Dobbs.
+She was the daughter of Alexander Stewart of Ballintoy; and Dobbs moved onto Stewart property at Acton, County Armagh to manage it.
 His father-in-law, nicknamed "Graceless" for his extravagance, moved to Acton after losing the Ballintoy property where he had opened up the coastal coal trade.